 or the like) that they are in good standing in a regular masculine Lodge.

-It will also admit as an affiliated member a masculine Freemason who
+It may also admit as an affiliated member a masculine Freemason who

 applies and meets its requirements.
 Masculine Grand Lodges, however, in

 general do not permit their members to join or participate in a Masonic

 On January 14, 1882, a woman named Marie Deraismes